 Following the success of its namesake online store, Mondays Off Studio planted its roots in Haji Lane.
 Simplicity is key at this two-storey multi-label boutique, which carries odds and ends from predominantly Scandinavian- and Japanese-inspired brands.
 Think Papperskärlek art prints, ceramic tea sets, salad spoons, and reliable Baggu carriers, among others.
 It even stocks BooksActually titles, so there’s no need to make the pilgrimage to the homegrown bookstore in Tiong Bahru, which carries a good range of local, classic, and contemporary literature.
-Local shipping is free for the first five
+They provide overseas shipping but local shipping is free for the first 5kg.

 Mondays Off Studio.
 76 Haji Lane, Singapore 189269.